mattyoung101/tamara/papers/thesis/pages/chapters/intro.typ

 This thesis will focus on the design and implementation of _TaMaRa_, an automated Triple Modular Redundancy EDA flow for Yosys.
 In @chap:lit, I present a comprehensive literature review of prior TMR algorithms by classifying them into dichotomy of either netlist-level or design-level approaches.
-I evaluate the strengths and weakness of each approach, and determine how it will shape the TaMaRa algorithm.
+I evaluate the strengths and weaknesses of each approach, and determine how it will shape the TaMaRa algorithm.
 In @chap:method, I introduce the TaMaRa algorithm, and demonstrate how it was implemented as a Yosys plugin.
 Finally, in
 @chap:results, I show the results of the TaMaRa algorithm for a number of real-world circuits and measure its ability to mitigate SEUs.